earthai-tech/watex/docs/view.rst

 Plot Radial: :meth:`~watex.view.ExPlot.radviz`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:meth:`~watex.view.ExPlot.radviz`  shows each sample on circle or square, with features on the circonference to vizualize separately between target.
-Values are normalized and each figure has a spring that pulls samples to it based on the value.
+:meth:`~watex.view.ExPlot.radviz`  shows each sample on a circle or square, with features on the circumference to visualize separately between targets.
+Values are normalized and each figure has a spring that pulls samples based on the value.
 Here is an example:

 .. code-block:: python